 Preparing to Retire

-As your retirement plans take shape, you don’t have to go it alone.
+As your retirement plans take shape, you have resources available to you to assist in a smooth transition.

-Get in-person help by contacting Human Resources to set up a one-on-one meeting.
-We will review your eligibility and the retirement process with you.
-Within 6-8 weeks of your retirement date we’ll also meet with you to complete retiree insurance forms.
+Review the Preparing for Retirement checklist and schedule a one-on-one meeting with Human Resources to discuss your eligibility for retirement and the retirement process.
+Within 6-8 weeks of your retirement date HR will also meet with you to complete retiree insurance forms.